bitcoindevkit/bitcoindevkit.org/docs/foundation/members.md

     <h3>
       <a href="https://www.btrust.tech" target="_blank">Btrust</a>
     </h3>
-    <p>Decentralizing Bitcoin Development in Africa and the Global South.</p>
+    <p>Btrust is a non-profit organization with a dedicated mission to decentralize the development of Bitcoin software.
+Their focus is on fostering developer talent in the global south and supporting the free and open-source Bitcoin ecosystem.</p>
   </div>
 </div>